 - If you cover your boat with a canvas between outings, scrub the underside of the canvas, too, to help prevent mold and mildew.

-Sealants vs. Wax
+Boat Sealants vs. Boat Wax

-Waxes and sealants both are designed to protect your boat’s finish from UV rays, grime, salt and more.
+Waxes and sealants both are designed to protect your boat’s finish from UV rays, grime, salt, and more.
 Sealants have been dismissed for being abrasive but have since come a long way and are easier to apply.
 They fill the pores in the gel coat and dry to a hard finish that lasts the entire season.
 It is very important, however, to select a sealant made for gel coat finishes.
 It should have a micro-cleaning or polishing agent and not be abrasive.
 Do not use an automotive sealant that does not specifically say it can be used for gel coat surfaces.

-Removing Hard Water Stains
+Removing Hard Water Stains From Boats

 How CleanTools Can Help